quyenvhle/rent-zen/README.md

 # rent-zen
-A web application that connects landlord and prospective tenants
+A web application that connects landlord and prospective tenants.